 Advanced age or a diagnosis or a physical or developmental disability or mental illness is not, by itself, a reason for the court to take away an adult’s right to make their own decisions.
 The court only appoints a guardian when an “interested person” (usually a family member) persuades the court that the person needs a guardian.
 Any adult without a criminal record can be considered for appointment as a guardian.

-A Rolling Meadows adult guardianships lawyer can act in the best interests of an adult vulnerable enough to need a guardian.
-Contact Andrea Heckman Law in Rolling Meadows, Illinois to discuss adult guardianships.
+A skilled adult guardianships lawyer can act in the best interests of an adult vulnerable enough to need a guardian.
+Contact Andrea Heckman Law in Rolling Meadows, Illinois, to discuss adult guardianships.